NerijusBartosevicius/lt-case/README.md

 ## What It Does

-This package allows you to inflect Lithuanian names.
+This package allows you to inflect Lithuanian names and surnames.

 ```php
 use \NeriBa\LTCase\LTCase;